ScienceOfComputerProgramming/SCICO-D-20-00070/COMMAND.md

 git sciit gitlab set_credentials project_url gitlab_username web_hook_secret_token api_token sites_local_path
 ```

-Sets a gitlab username, web hook token and API token for a Gitlab project to be  used by the sciit gitlab service
+sets a gitlab username, web hook token and API token for a Gitlab project to be  used by the sciit gitlab service

 Primarily used for debugging purposes by integration service Admins.
 The configuration process is largely automated
 by the Gitlab integration service configure page. (see [INSTALL.md](./INSTALL.md).)

-`project_url` The URL of the project to be managed by Gitlab
+`project_url` the URL of the project to be managed by Gitlab

-`gitlab_username` The Gitlab account username that will manage the Gitlab issue tracker and repository
+`gitlab_username` the Gitlab account username that will manage the Gitlab issue tracker and repository  synchronisation
-  synchronisation.

   The account should *not* be that of an actual developer on the project.

-`web_hook_secret_token` Token set on the Gitlab repository to authenticate incoming Webhook events.
+`web_hook_secret_token` token set on the Gitlab repository to authenticate incoming Webhook events

-`api_token` Token set on the Gitlab user account to provide access to the Gitlab API.
+`api_token` token set on the Gitlab user account to provide access to the Gitlab API

-`sites_local_path` The path to the local gitlab sites mirror directory
+`sites_local_path` the path to the local gitlab sites mirror directory